School of Salamanca: Universal right to travel and conduct commerce

-The right to preach and proselytize
+Right to preach and proselytize

 The second form of legitimate title over discovered lands referred to the right of the Spanish to preach and proselytize.
 The Indians could voluntarily refuse conversion, but forbidding missionaries would make the matter analogous to the first case.
 Nonetheless, Vitoria noted that although this can be grounds for a just war, it is not necessarily prudent because of the resulting death and destruction.

 The other cases of this casuistry are: